-- Read the Background Notes for Teachers for the Concept.
+- 1. Read the Background Notes for Teachers for the Concept.
 Think about what the Concept means for you and your students. - 2.
 Read the Students page.
 Think about the students in your class and what you could do to help them explore the Concept. - 3.
 Look at the list of goals.
-Thinking about the needs of your students and the overall Christian Studies plan of your school, select the goals that you will be working towards in your unit. - 4.
-Make a copy of the Unit Planning Proforma (without the goals).
-Record your selection of goals from two or more bands on your pro-forma. - From your goals, determine outcomes you will assess and decide how you will make the assessment.
-Record these outcomes and strategies on the pro-forma. - 6.
-Look through the menus in the LIFE planning guides for the band level in which your goals occur.
+Thinking about the needs of your students and the overall Christian Studies plan of your school, select the goals that you will be working towards in your unit. - Make a copy of the Unit Planning Proforma (without the goals).
+Record your selection of goals from two or more bands on your pro-forma. - 5.
+From your goals, determine outcomes you will assess and decide how you will make the assessment.

+6. Look through the menus in the LIFE planning guides for the band level in which your goals occur.